vinittech/addnumbers/README.md

 pip install -e .
 ```

-3) After then, install the required dependencies using the following command,
+3) After that, install the required dependencies using the following command,

 ```bash
 pip install -r requirements.txt